-Armagh, amounting to a ratio of 21 punishments for every convicted prisoner in 1979.
+This argumentation put forth by state officials ignores the regime changes in the revocation of the Special Category Status and the expansion of offences within the legislation that came into effect during the period of criminalisation.
+Furthermore, prison records show a vast increase in the disciplinary actions carried out during this period in Armagh, amounting to a ratio of 21 punishments for every convicted prisoner in 1979.
 The discourse employed by state parties portrays the Republican female detainees as: a couple of disorderly, dishonest women whose acts are silly, childish and fabricated in comparison to the male detainees whose behaviours are treated with a notable degree of respect and due consideration.
-Their acts of retaliation are portraved to be motivated by false premises.
-Therefore, though the women are acknowledged as actors of violence, their acts exercising agency are ridiculed by the state's discourse in the implementation of the legislation.
+Their acts of retaliation are portrayed to be motivated by false premises.
+Therefore, though the women are acknowledged as actors of violence, their acts exercising agency is are ridiculed by the state's discourse in the implementation of the legislation.

-Ending on the 1st of December 1980, the no-wash protest was succeeded by the participation of three Republican women (Mairéad Farrell, Mary Dovle and Mairéad Nugent) in the republican hunger strikes that had been ongoing in the Maze since the 27th of October.254 After her release.
-Farrell stated that the women's decision to go on hunger strike was 'prompted partly by the need to create an additional source of pressure on the prison authorities and also because of a "calculated risk" that the deaths of women in prison would place, additional oral pressure on the government to come to an agreement with republican prisoners'.
-255 The women refused all food but drank water and took salt tablets, however their deteriorating condition was reported by their fellow prisoners:
+Ending on the first of December 1980, the no-wash protest was succeeded by the participation of three Republican women (Mairéad Farrell, Mary Doyle and Mairéad Nugent) in the republican hunger strikes that had been ongoing in the Maze since October 27th (Smyth, 1987; Wahidin, 2016; Weinstein, 2006).
+After her release, Farrell stated that the women's decision to go on hunger strike was "prompted partly by the need to create an additional source of pressure on the prison authorities and also because of a 'calculated risk' that the deaths of women in prison would place, additional oral pressure on the government to come to an agreement with republican prisoners" (Corcoran, 2013, p.
+13).
+The women refused all food but drank water and took salt tablets, however their deteriorating condition was reported by their fellow prisoners: